 Back to School Tips

-Summer break can be a great time to see friends and family and recharge your batteries.
+Christmas break can be a great time to see friends and family and recharge your batteries.
 Going back to school after the fun and relaxation of the holidays can be challenging for all children and can be particularly challenging for children with autism.

 Use a visual countdown: